vscaperrotta/cors-chrome-extension/README.md

 ## Key Features

-- **DOM Inspection**: Allows you to examine CSS details of specific elements directly from the browser.
+- **HTTP**: Allow you to bypass CORS browser policy to dev in test environments.

 ---